-The Child Restraint System cover should not be replaced with any other than the one recommended by the manufacturer, because the cover constitutes an integral part of the restraint performance.
+The Enhanced Child Restraint System cover should not be replaced with any other than the one recommended by the manufacturer, because the cover constitutes an integral part of the restraint performance.

 There shall be provisions made so that the instructions can be retained on the child restraint for its life period or in the vehicle handbook in the case of built-in restraints.

-For an "i-Size Child Restraint System", the user shall also be referred to the vehicle manufacturer's handbook.
+For an "i-Size Enhanced Child Restraint System", the user shall also be referred to the vehicle manufacturer's handbook.

 Names and addresses of technical services responsible for conducting approval tests and of Type Approval Authorities